 All over the world doctors and other health personnel participate in executions due to their profession-specific knowledge.
 This happens in as different countries as the US and Saudi Arabia, Japan and Uganda.
 53 countries in the world have the death penalty.
 The Danish Medical Group has chosen to focus on a handful of these countries, and you can learn more about these countries in this section.

-Declarations against capital punishment
+Resolutions against capital punishment

 Resolutions and policies are the medical associations’ possibility to take a stand on a policy field.
 Over the years many national as well as international medical associations have chosen to do so in relation to capital punishment.
 On this site you will find some of the most important.